ashmidgley/training-manager/README.md

 ﻿# TrainingManager

-TrainingManager is the official web app for the Globo Gym Purple Cobras.
-It was created as a bit of fun while I was learning how to build web app's using the .NET framework/procrastinating from more important stuff.
+TrainingManager was created as a bit of fun while I was learning how to build web app's using the .NET framework/procrastinating from more important stuff.

 Check it out at http://trainingmanageruat.azurewebsites.net/.